From BR Bullpen

 - Height 5' 8½", Weight 180 lb.

 - Debut April 26, 1902

 - Born October 10, 1877 in Wasseralfingen, Germany

 - Died September 25, 1950 in Boston, MA USA

 Biographical Information

-He was on the Board of Directors of the Baseball Players Fraternity in 1914, with his location listed as Montreal.
+He was on the Board of Directors of the Baseball Players Fraternity in 1914, with his location listed as Montreal, QC.
 Ty Cobb, Max Carey, Sam Crawford and Fred Merkle, among others, were also on the board.